A Level Religious Studies AQA: A thorough look

 3. Philosophy of Religion

-This component delves into the philosophical questions surrounding religious belief.
-It requires critical engagement with arguments for and against the existence of God, the nature of religious language, the problem of evil, and the relationship between faith and reason.
+This component gets into the philosophical questions surrounding religious belief.
+Still, it requires critical engagement with arguments for and against the existence of God, the nature of religious language, the problem of evil, and the relationship between faith and reason.
 This section necessitates a high level of abstract thinking and the ability to analyze complex philosophical arguments from various perspectives.

 Key topics often covered in the Philosophy of Religion component include: